joshHug/LeidenITP/assignments/assignment4.md

 ## Template

 The template for this assignment consists of 3 files: `merge_sort.py`, `person.py`, and `load_names.py`.
-While it is not mandatory to use these files, it is highly recommended.
+It is mandatory to use these files and also it is highly recommended.
 In the files, you can also find more information what to do where.
 You are allowed to add more functions.

 In this assignment, it is not allowed to use any hidden/private object attributes.
-A hidden/private object attribute in python can be recognized by a dubbel underscore e.g. `object.__height`.
+A hidden/private object attribute in python can be recognized by a dubbel underscore e.g. `object._height`.
 In many programming languages it is not possible to access these attributes outside the class.
 The reason for this is that the unspoken agreement is that class method should not change (get/set), but how a class internally works can be changed completely.
 This means that if you use hidden/private variables and the class gets updated, your code is likely to break.
 While it is possible in python to use any attribute of any object, it is not recommended for the same reason.

 In this assignment, the use of any hidden/private object attributes is prohibited.
 In Python, such attributes are identified by a double underscore or single underscore (which is preferred), for instance, `object._height`.
 Many programming languages restrict access to these attributes outside the class.
 Python does not have such a restriction, but an implicit agreement to not use underscore attributes.
-The idea of private variables comes from the unspoken agreement that class methods should not change (get/set), although the internal functionality of a class can undergo complete changes, i.e, the private varaible names can change when the software is updated.
+The idea of private variables comes from the unspoken agreement that class methods should not change (get/set), although the internal functionality of a class can undergo complete changes, i.e, the private variable names can change when the software is updated.
 Therefore, using hidden/private variables might lead to code breakage if the class undergoes updates.
 When you use public methods (not private methods) each update should retain all the public methods such that your code does not break.
 While Python allows access to any attribute of any object, it's not recommended for similar reasons.
 Therefore, the use of any hidden/private object attributes/methods is prohibited.

 ### Merge Sort

 In `merge_sort.py`, your task involves implementing the recursive merge sort.
+Before, you start sorting a list with `Person` objects check if you merge sort works on a list of integers.
+If your code works for sorting a list of integers and you made the `Person` class sortable than it should also work on a list of `Person` object without any adjustments to your merge sort algorithm.

-Additionally, you'll create a small script to sort a list containing `Person` objects in various ways:
+In addition to implementing the merge sort algorithm, you'll create a small script to sort a list containing `Person` objects in various ways:
 - Sorting without default arguments, meaning the list will be ordered from the shortest person to the tallest person, representing their default order.
 - Sorting in reverse by utilizing the default argument `reverse`.
 - Employing the default argument `key` to enable sorting `Person` objects any way you like, but at least according to various options which are mentioned in the grading criteria.